-NCERT Solutions for Class 10 Maths Chapter 13 Exercise 13.2 Statistics in Hindi and English Medium modified according new curriculum 2024-25.
+NCERT Solutions for Class 10 Maths Chapter 13 Exercise 13.2 Statistics in Hindi and English Medium modified according current curriculum 2024-25.
 The solutions of ex.
 13.2 is given in the format of PDF, Videos and Images, so that student understand it comfortably.

 Class: 10Mathematics